Take Me Higher (song): Critical reception

-Larry Flick from Billboard described the song as a "swirling retro disco ditty that inspires a wonderfully loose and playful performance", and complimented its chorus as "instantly infectious and brimming with warm optimism."
+Larry Flick from Billboard magazine described the song as a "swirling retro disco ditty that inspires a wonderfully loose and playful performance", and complimented its chorus as "instantly infectious and brimming with warm optimism."
 Gil L. Robertson IV from Cash Box stated that "Lady Ross is in fine form with a confident vocal delivery, while her music backdrop is a throwback to the glory days of disco."
 The Daily Vault's Mark Millan called it "a fine dance number that Ross revels in".
 Quincy McCoy from the Gavin Report noted that it "kicks up a happy feeling of nostalgia along with keeping a contemporary feel that brings a smile to your feet."
 Pan-European magazine Music & Media remarked that here, "La Ross shifts to a higher gear, the pop dance speed."

 A reviewer from Music Week rated it three out of five, describing is as "a slight affair".
 Music Week editor Alan Jones deemed it "a fairly innocuous affair – pleasant, undemanding and vaguely anthemic in its regular mix".
 Rupert Howe from NME said, "Needless to say Ms Ross' attempts to cut it on a hip-thrusting house track at an age when most women are claiming their bus passes proves to be no 'Chain Reaction'."
+James Hamilton from the Record Mirror Dance Update declared it as a "soaring anxious wailer" in his weekly dance column.
 In a retrospective review, Pop Rescue felt that the singer's vocals "are strong and confident in the verses, but a little weaker in the chorus", adding that "she's joined by backing singers to help lift her higher."
-James Hamilton from the Record Mirror Dance Update declared it as a "soaring anxious wailer".